currinjs/CurrinJS/aio/content/guide/deployment.md

 If it _does_ matter, there are tools and techniques to reduce the number of requests and the size of responses.

-* Ahead-of-Time (AOT) Compilation: pre-compiles Angular component templates.
+* Ahead-of-Time (AOT) Compilation: pre-compiles Currin component templates.
 * Bundling: concatenates modules into a single file (bundle).
 * Inlining: pulls template html and css into the components.
 * Minification: removes excess whitespace, comments, and optional tokens.